Saadajee/spec-generator/README.md

 4. Creates a normalized database schema
 5. Identifies open questions and edge cases

-It also supports iterative refinementm, you can ask it to "add JWT auth", "use UUIDs", or "add pagination", and it updates the spec coherently while preserving structure.
+It also supports iterative refinement, you can ask it to "add JWT auth", "use UUIDs", or "add pagination", and it updates the spec coherently while preserving structure.

 ### Technologies Used